 The content will be periodically updated by our lawyers but, given the constantly evolving laws in this area, we cannot guarantee the content is complete and accurate.

-- The Personal Data Protection Act 2012 (PDPA) is data protection law that governs the collection, use, disclosure and handling of personal data.
+The Personal Data Protection Act 2012 ( PDPA) is the data protection law that governs the collection, use, disclosure and handling of personal data in Singapore.
 It recognises both the rights of individuals to protect their personal data, including rights of access and correction, and the needs of organisations to collect, use or disclose personal data for legitimate and reasonable purposes.

 Anticipated changes to law